Pondicherry Wildlife Refuge, New Hampshire: tell a friend about it

 The Pondicherry refuge is a cooperative venture of state, federal, and private organizations.
 A good guide to the Pondicherry trails can be found in the Jefferson Dome chapter of Kim Nilsen’s book 50 Hikes North of the White Mountains.

-I took my husband up on his invitation to join him and his running buddies in Mason NH this morning.
+I took my husband up on his invitation to join him and his running buddies in Mason, New Hampshire this morning.
 Beautiful day, lots of sun, 40 degrees or so at 8 a.m.
 We agreed to meet back in the Parker’s Maple Barn parking lot at 9:30, and I left the runners to follow their own paths.
 I walked toward the rail trail that runs through Mason from the Massachusetts border north to Wilton and then west to Greenville.

 Mason (NH) rail trail.
 Ellen Kolb photo.

 Although close to town roads, the trail’s peace and quiet are remarkable.
-Aside from a plane passing far overhead, the only sounds were birdsong and wind in the trees until a pair of runners (hey!
-I knew those guys!) passed me.
+Aside from a plane passing far overhead, the only sounds were birdsong and wind in the trees.

-The walk back to Parker’s was of course mostly downhill, and I went into that wonderful restaurant for an excellent breakfast with my husband.
+I walked back to Parker’s Maple Barn and met up with my husband and friends for an excellent breakfast.
 As is usually the case with Parker’s on a Saturday morning, there was a short wait for a table.
 Believe me, it’s worth it.
 (Try stuffed French toast and a mug of maple coffee.
 Trust me.)